-The strain of daily activities causes inflammation deep in the tissues oft he spine.
-This in turn irritates nerve endings, causing aches and pains.
-Proper posture helps to reduce the strain on the spine throughout the day, reducing the build up of inflammation.
+The strain of daily activities causes inflammation deep in the tissues of the spine.
+This, in turn, irritates nerve endings, causing aches and pains.
+Proper posture helps reduce the strain on the spine throughout the day, reducing inflammation.

 How physiotherapy helps your stride

-Physical therapists are experts in posture and evaluating alignment of the body.
+Physical therapists are experts in posture and evaluating the alignment of the body.
 Our well-trained physiotherapists are registered with the College of Physiotherapists of Ontario.
 They also have years of medical training to spot deviations in your body alignment due to compensation and underlying problems.
-Often the painful area is compensating for poor posture and alignment in other areas.
-By working on these other problem areas, better posture can be restored, allowing your body to function normally and move through a pain free range.
+Often the painful area compensates for poor posture and alignment in other areas.
+By working on these other problem areas, better posture can be restored, allowing your body to function normally and move through a pain-free range.

-This article was an excerpt taken from our free back pain relief manual, You could download it by clicking here.
+This article is part of our free back pain relief manual; You can download it by clicking here.